psnc-dl/chcontext/README.md

  Development minified and unminified versions can be found [here](dist/):

 2. Put `div` element in place where you want the widget to appear.
 It has to have `class="chcontext-widget-wrapper"` parameter.
-Please read [parameters section](#parameters) to configure the widget.
+Please read [how to configure the widget](#2-configure-the-widget).

  ````html
  <div id="widget1" class="chcontext-widget-wrapper" data-searchProvider="FBC+" data-queryselector="h1">